sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

 Currently, AWS doesn't support sharing/forwarding of cross-account metrics for ecs cluster.
 This is just a matter of time though, as AWS will probably announce support at some point in the future, rendering this post obsolete.

-Python script mentioned below can be used in destination(/centralized) account to fetch ECS metrics MemoryUtilization and CPUUtilization from source accounts i.e. Production, Acceptance and Test.
+Python script mentioned below can be used in destination(/shared) account to fetch ECS metrics MemoryUtilization and CPUUtilization from source accounts i.e. Production, Acceptance and Test.
+This script needs to be triggered every minute.

 ```python
 import json